‘Zebras’ are often the target of sports enthusiasts’ scorn

 — Not everybody will like what you decide.
 You can’t please everybody, and in a game, somebody is going to be angry at your decision.
 Parents, coaches, or players often disagree with calls.

-Some of them can get quite nasty and irate.
+Buy England vs Austria Women’s tickets and watch the players, you’ll see that some of them can get quite nasty and irate.
 Was it offside or not?
 Was it a foul or not?
 Despite others’ “perspectives” on important referee tasks like foul recognition, player management, game flow and conflict management, the game must go on.

 — Remember that it’s not about you.
 Few of us enjoy being screamed and cursed at.
 However, such is the fate of sports officials.
 Not to please everyone, or to make others happy, or to justify every decision, but to ensure a safe, fair, enjoyable game is the referee’s job.
 Enforcing the rules is the best method available to that end.